harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

 Here I used function composition to group two small functions into one for transforming string to integer, because I think that those two functions are more meaningful when they are composed toegther.
 I find function composition most useful when grouping logically coupled functions.
-You can also separate them into a new function in that case, but function composition gives us a faster inline option.
+You can also separate them into a new function in that case, but function composition gives us an inline option.

 ## Implications of Function Operators